MajdKZ1/MajdKZ1/README.md

 I enjoy designing networks, securing environments end-to-end, writing lightweight tooling, and improving systems until they feel effortless.
 Engineering, to me, is about clarity and impact — no noise, no unnecessary complexity ⚡️.

+I’m also open to working and collaborating on projects — whether open-source or proprietary.
+If something sparks my interest, I’m always willing to contribute, build, or help push it further.

 For my work experience, feel free to visit my LinkedIn:
 **https://www.linkedin.com/in/majdalzadjali**